vulcandth/poke-cia/README.md

 vc_name       := $(vc_crystal_name)
 ```

-Copy your original dumped .cia files to `vc/<build_name>.orig.cia`.
+Copy your original dumped .cia files to `poke-cia/<build_name>.orig.cia`.
 Where `<build_name>` represents the names of the `.gbc` files that is output from your installed pret repository.
 In the case of Pokemon Crystal, it should be:

  `poke-cia/pokecrystal11.orig.cia`

+Finally place your obained `seeddb.bin` file inside your `poke-cia` directory.

 Now you can run `make cia` and be on your merry way!